kingsleyudenewu/crypto-price/README.md

    # Install all dependencies in one command
    chmod +x setup.sh

-   # Run the setup command and allow everything to install properly
+   # Run the setup command and allow docker and every dependecies to be installed properly
     ./setup.sh

    # update the database credentials on your .env file